 Benefits of Using The Cloud¶

-Working in the cloud is exceptionally scalable and versatile, you only use as much as you need, whether that’s in terms of storage space or processing cores.
+Working in the cloud is exceptionally scalable and versatile; you only use as much as you need, whether that’s in terms of storage space or processing cores.
 Cloud-based data is easily read by massively parallel processes, expediting results.
-When you’re done, they disappear!
+When you’re done, resources disappear!
 You don’t have idle resources sitting around collecting dust.

 Most bioinformaticians today are likely accustomed to using the high performance compute (HPC) resources provided by their institution to conduct high-throughput bioinformatics analyses.
 Here’s a breakdown on how the Google Cloud Platform compares to your institution’s HPC resources.

 |Your University’s HPC Resource||Google Cloud Platform|